zquancai/class-converter/README.md

 // you will get like this
 {
   e: 'mail@xxx.com',
-};
+}
 ```

 ### afterSerialize(afterSerializer, disallowIgnoreAfterSerializer = false)

-Convert a key/value in instance to a target form data, it happened after serializer
+Convert a key/value in instance to a target form data, it happened after serializer only

 - `afterSerializer` `(value: any, instance: any, origin: any) => any`
   - `value` `<Any>` The value(result of serializer) corresponding to the current key in a instance